Jako-K/drone_mask_project/README.md

 <br>

 More specifically, Ultralytic has made a `train.py` which work sort of like a command line API.
-I changed some hyperparameters, but other than that simply used their `train.py` to finetune their smallest pretrained YOLO-model: `yolov5s`.
-I trained a few models (5 in total) with different hyperparameters, but the results were almost identical, which made be conclude that there in all likelihood weren't a lot to gain from hyperparameter tuning.
+I changed some hyperparameters, but other than that simply used their `train.py` to finetune their largest pretrained YOLO-model: `yolov5l`.
+I trained a fair few models with different hyperparameters, but the results were almost identical, which made be conclude that there in all likelihood weren't a lot to gain from hyperparameter tuning.
 Weights for the final model can be found at `./main/yolo_mask_model.pt`
 <br><br>

 ### Training with Weights and Biases